 Putting My Experience to Work

-During his tenure as Mayor, John was an active member of the New York State Conference of Mayors having served as president of the statewide organization.
-He chaired the Capital District Transportation Committee, RiverSpark, the Cohoes Industrial Development Agency and the Cohoes Local Development Corporation.
-In addition, he has served on the boards of the Lakes to Locks Passage, New York State Heritage Areas Advisory Board, New York State Workforce Investment Board, State Comptroller’s Local Advisory Team, the NYS Local Government Records Management Council and the Board of Governors for the New York State Municipal Insurance Reciprocal as well as many other regional councils and commissions.
+John has also been an active member of the New York State Conference of Mayors where he previously served as President of the statewide organization.
+He has also chaired the Capital District Transportation Committee, RiverSpark, the Cohoes Industrial Development Agency and the Cohoes Local Development Corporation.
+John has served on the boards of the New York State Heritage Areas Advisory Board, New York State Workforce Investment Board, State Comptroller's Local Advisory Team, the NYS Local Government Records Management Council and the Board of Governors for the New York State Municipal Insurance Reciprocal, and many other regional councils and commissions.
+John currently serves on the board of the Albany Convention Center Authority and is a member of the NYS Department of Financial Services Drug Accountability Board.
+John also serves as an at-large Executive Committee member for the National Conference of State Legislatures (NCSL).

 <!-- Facebook Pixel Code -->